Editor's note: This article originally appeared on the blog A Software Insider's Point of View and is reposted here with permission by the author.

 Level 2 enables human-directed automation of business processes.
 In the automotive world, this is akin to being able to have adaptive cruise control.

 Level 3 delivers automation with occasional machine intervention.
-In the automotive world, this is when the car breaks on its own with object detection such as when a child is behind a car during backup and the car brakes.
+In the automotive world, this is when the car brakes on its own with object detection such as when a child is behind a car during backup and the car brakes.

 Level 4 presumes that the machines can deliver full automation but not sentience.
 Think of autonomous vehicles that can run on their own but humans are still watching.